sjwild/sjwild.github.io/_posts/2021-11-11-partisan-sorting.markdown

 popcentres = GD.read("shapefiles/lpc_000b16a_e.shp")
 ```

 Before doing the next step, I took a few minutes to review the documentation on the shapefiles.
 Thankfully, all three shapefiles we will use feature the same projection, so we don't need to convert them.
 In Julia I haven't found an easy way to see the projection yet.
-In R, one could use `st_crs(shpfl)$proj4string)` or something similar if load the shapefile as an `sf` object.
+In R, one could use `st_crs(shpfl)$proj4string)` or something similar if you loaded the shapefile as an `sf` object.

 Because the shapefiles both use the same projection, we can use the `GeoDataFrames`'s `within` function to see if the centroids of a given polling division fall within a municpal boundary.
 In this case, I chose to use the centroids because it sped up the computations.
 To be more complete, we could use the full boundary and `GeoDataFrames.overlaps` as well.
 But it's a blog post, so simple we shall go.